leewyatt/FXTools/README.md

 I wrote an IDEA plug-in named Java FXTools before, but the API of IDEA will change, and I don’t have the time and energy to maintain it all the time, so I made this stand-alone version;Rewrite the code, re-layout, and add new functions;<br />
 The project uses java17 for development, but is trying to be compatible with java8 (except for screenshot-related APIs).
 So it doesn't use too many advanced syntax features.
-`The screenshots of the java 9+ version are clear; java 8 cannot capture high-definition resolution screens, so the screenshots are too small under high-resolution screens; Only need to modify a few lines of code related to the screenshot can support java8.`

 ### FXTools_Doc